shreyasbapat/poliastro/docs/source/index.rst

 .. include:: form.rst

 .. figure:: _static/molniya.png
-   :align: right
+   :align: center
-   :figwidth: 30%
+   :figwidth: 60%
    :alt: Molniya orbit

    Plot of a `Molniya orbit`_ around the Earth
    (\\(a = 26600\\,\\mathrm{km}, e = 0.75,
    i = 63.4 \\mathrm{{}^{\\circ}} \\)).

 The `source code`_, `issue tracker`_ and `wiki`_ are hosted on GitHub, and all contributions and feedback are more than welcome.
 You can test poliastro in your browser using binder, a cloud Jupyter notebook server:

 .. image:: https://img.shields.io/badge/launch-binder-e66581.svg?style=flat-square
    :target: https://beta.mybinder.org/v2/gh/poliastro/poliastro/master?filepath=index.ipynb